dirceu/dirceu.github.io/content/posts/2025-04-24-my-ai-setup.md

 It remembers.
 And the [memory](https://x.com/sama/status/1910380643772665873) actually works now.
 I can resume conversations across days or weeks, and it’ll recall my earlier decisions, preferences, or even my last journaling session.
 I don't have to re-explain myself every time: this is a massive UX unlock.

 Some of my friends are very concerned about privacy, and some even use ChatGPT exclusively with temporary chats.
 If I were _that_ concerned, I'd likely use a local model instead—but in my case I'm perfectly fine with the risks given the productivity and enjoyment that I get from going all-in: from medical records to journal entries, ChatGPT knows **a lot** about me.
-I'm OK wiht that.
+I'm OK with that.

 Its transcription is the best I've found, and it's able to understand my English accent without any issues—something that's not true anywhere else, really.